nxp-imx/imx-sm/sm/doc/rn_add.md

 - Fixed an issue with bus expander control flag polarity
 - Changed resource text (e.g. board sensors, voltages) to lower-case
+- Disabled the PF09 monitoring of the PF53 voltages.